blockmatic-icebox/powerstack/README.md

 - Base ui components with forms validation.
 - Internationalization with i18next.
 - TypeScript, ESLint, Prettier and Husky for code quality.
+- Read coin prices from CoinGecko API.
+- Docker support and Taskfile.

 ## Tech Stack